-Swollen lymph nodes in the tummy area (abdomen) may make you feel full quickly when you eat and put you off your food, or may give you tummy pain.
+- Swollen lymph nodes in the tummy area (abdomen) may make you feel full quickly when you eat and put you off your food.
+They may also give you tummy pain.

-Some people with non-Hodgkin lymphoma have other symptoms, such as high temperatures, heavy sweats (especially at night), tiredness or unexplained weight loss.
+Most people with non-Hodgkin lymphoma feel tired and unwell.
+Some also have other symptoms such as high temperatures, heavy sweats (especially at night), tiredness or unexplained weight loss.

 Most swollen lymph nodes are caused by an infection not lymphoma.
-But if you have any of these symptoms or are worried that you may have NHL, go to see your family doctor (GP).
+But if you have any of these symptoms or are worried that you may have NHL, go to see your GP.
 They'll examine you and refer you to a hospital if they think you need to see a specialist doctor.

-We don't know what causes NHL, but research is going on to try to find out.
+We don't know what causes NHL in most patients, but research is going on to try to find out.
 Remember though, it isn't anything that you’ve done.

 NHL isn’t infectious and can’t be passed on to other people or family members.